giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 As it can be seen from the plot, all negative controls for both red and green flourescence are good, since their values are below l000 (log2(1000) = 10).
 ### Step 5.3: Calculate detection pValues and count how many probes have a dection pValue higher than 0.05.
-Let's calculate the detection pValue with **detectionP** function that identifies failed positions, such as those methylated and unmethylated channels reporting background singals.
+Let's calculate the detection pValue with **detectionP** function that identifies failed positions, such as those methylated and unmethylated channels reporting background signals.

 `detP <- detectionP(RGset)`

-In order to evaluate how many probes have a pValue higher than the selected threshold (i.e. 0.05), detectionP results are filtered up.
+In order to evaluate how many probes have a pValue higher than the selected threshold (i.e. 0.05), detectionP results are filtered out.

 ```
 failed <- detP>0.05